Patrick-Ullrich/email-typo-fixer/README.md

 const customDomains = [...DEFAULT_DOMAINS, 'company.com', 'internal.corp'];
 ```

+## ❤️ Credits

+This project builds upon ideas from:
+- [email-spell-checker](https://github.com/ZooTools/email-spell-checker) - Implementation of the Sift3 algorithm and configurable domains approach

 ## 📝 Examples of Fixes

 Here are some common fixes the library handles: